whitefoxcloud/payway-integration-poc/articles/integrating-payway-into-your-app.md

 print(response)
 ```

+### Settlement & Reconciliation

+Settlement involves transferring funds from the customer’s bank account to the merchant’s account,
+typically through batch processing, clearing, and funding stages.
+Reconciliation ensures all
+transactions are accurately recorded, matching payment gateway records with bank statements to
+identify discrepancies such as failed transactions, chargebacks, or duplicate payments.

+For direct debit and credit card payments, common errors include insufficient funds,
+invalid details, or authorization failures.
+Handling these errors involves notifying
+customers promptly, retrying transactions if supported, and maintaining detailed records to resolve disputes effectively.

+#### Handling errors
+For direct debit, handle issues like insufficient funds by notifying customers and retrying payments.

+For credit card payments, ensure real-time validation and provide clear error messages
+for failures due to invalid or expired cards.
+Implement robust error handling and automated
+reconciliation tools to streamline the process, reducing manual errors and enhancing customer satisfaction.

+Regular monitoring and communication with customers about transaction statuses are crucial for
+maintaining trust and ensuring smooth payment processing.

 ## Example PayWay SDK

 The codes we introduced above were the simplified version of how you could communicate with PayWay using Python's `requests` library.
 While this approach works, it requires manual handling of HTTP requests and responses, which can be error-prone and time-consuming.